How do Life Settlements Work?

 Life settlements offer a viable option for individuals who meet certain qualifying criteria.
 While the specific requirements may vary depending on the provider, below are some common factors that determine eligibility:

-Age: To qualify for coverage, the insured party should be either 75 years of age or older and in generally good health without any significant medical conditions.
-They may be of any age with a life-threatening illness such as cancer or ALS, in which case there is no specific age requirement.
+Age: To qualify for coverage, the insured party should be either 75 years of age or older and in generally good health.
+If the insured individual is not 75 or older, they may be of any age with a life-threatening illness such as cancer or ALS.

 Policy Type and Face Value: Life settlements typically require policies with a minimum face value.
 The face value refers to the death benefit amount stated in the policy.
 Policies with higher face values often have a higher potential value in the life settlement market.

-Policy Type: Various life insurance policies can be eligible for a life settlement, including term life, universal life, whole life, and convertible term policies.
+Policy Type: Various life insurance policies can be eligible for a life settlement, including, universal life, whole life, and term policies.
 However, each policy’s specific terms and conditions will be evaluated to determine eligibility.

 Policy Premiums: The premiums associated with the policy should be reasonable and manageable for the potential investor.
 Policies with excessively high premiums may impact the viability of a life settlement.